Microsoft/go/eng/doc/fips/README.md

 Versions not listed above are not supported at all.

 > [!NOTE]
 > Any build of OpenSSL might have various [OpenSSL features] enabled or disabled, diverging from the default configuration.
-Microsoft Go does not support all possible OpenSSL configurations.
+The Microsoft build of Go does not support all possible OpenSSL configurations.
 Some may cause the Go runtime to panic during initialization or not work as expected.
 >
 > The Go runtime is tested with the default configuration of each supported OpenSSL version and with the OpenSSL configurations in the [Azure Linux] 2 and [Azure Linux] 3 distributions.